Vision

 The Advisory Council works alongside the Netkeepers to hold the mission and vision of the organization throughout the year.
 They are a hard working council that tends to the financial health through fundraising and approving the budget, helping organize the Gatherings and Virtual Basecamps, supporting the various organizational councils, and meeting regularly to insure we are aligned with the needs of our members.
 The Advisory Council listens to the voices of the people, the earth and our world to try and guide the organization in a good way.
 Thank you Advisory Council!

-Current Advisory Council Members: Cate Burnett, Trebbe Johnson, Micah Hammond, Jesse Sullivan, James Mahoney, Scott Lawrance, Deb Curtis, Jess Kovach, Robin Brodsky.
+Current Advisory Council Members: Rob Meltzer, Trebbe Johnson, Scott Lawrance, Jess Kovach, Robin Brodsky, Sher Diwatahan.